 As the name suggests, open face helmets only cover your head, leaving your face exposed.

-While similar to road bike helmets, open face mountain bike helmets are bulkier, especially in the back, to protect your head from possible backward falls.
-Still, they are very light and aerodynamic.
+While similar to road bike helmets, open face mountain bike helmets may seem bulkier, yet they are very light and aerodynamic.

 - They offer proper ventilation.